 The team believes that long after the initial symptoms, such as coughs and sneezes, have disappeared, the virus could lie dormant in the body.
-It is possible that the recurrent wheezing which occurs in children who have suffered from bronchiolitis may be due to virus hidden in the lung.
+It is possible that the recurrent wheezing—which occurs in children who have suffered from bronchiolitis—may be due to the virus being hidden in the lungs.

 “Some people may be carriers, able to act as a source of new outbreaks in children.
 If RSV is a ‘hit and hide’ virus, this could explain where this virus goes in the summer and where it comes from each winter.
 If the virus is able to lie dormant in previously infected individuals, it could re-emerge when the conditions are right and cause the outbreaks that fill our children’s wards each winter,” Openshaw said.

 Who gets RSV?